projjk/ThisBistro-ng/README.md

 A restaurant website developed with Angular 13 and Bootstrap 5.
 Admin module is a lazy-loaded module.
-The backend part is developed with ASP.NET Core 6.0 Web API, Entity Framework 6, PostgreSQL 14, and can be found [here](https://github.com/projjk/ThisBistro-API)
+The backend part is developed with ASP.NET Core 6.0 Web API, Entity Framework 6, PostgreSQL 14, and can be found [here](https://github.com/projjk/ThisBistro-API).

+# Security
+- HTTPS Connection
+- Cross-Origin Resource Sharing (CORS)

+# Features
 On this website, customers:

 - can view menus by category.